BorgOwen/cloudlegends_task/README.md

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute it as you like.

 ---

-Let me know if you want this turned into a GitHub page or if you want to add a registration page and store login credentials.